 We’ve put together a list of the top severn things to do in Colorado this fall!
 Without further ado, in no particular order:

-1. Sip on Colorado Wine
+1. Sip on Colorado Wine made from locally-grown grapes

-Photo Courtesy of The Winery at Holy Cross Abbey
+The Winery Holy Cross Abbey

 Colorado may not be the first place that comes to mind when you think of wine tastings, but you might be surprised to learn that there are more than one hundred producers of wine throughout the state.
-Colorado wineries are breaking the mold, experimenting with less traditional fruits like peaches, lemons, apricots, and cherries.
+Colorado wineries are breaking the mold, experimenting with less traditional fruits like peaches, lemons, apricots and cherries.
 If you’re into wine, there’s no better backdrop to expand your palate than the gorgeous Rocky Mountains in autumn.

 Some favorite wineries around the state include Two Rivers Winery in Grand Junction, Snowy Peaks Winery in Estes Park, and The Winery at Holy Cross Abbey in Cañon City.
+For something non-traditional, don’t miss Evergood Adventure Wines in Palmer Lake, where they make their wine from lemons (not grapes)!

 Insider Tip: Love chocolate, too?
 Try the Cabernet Truffle at Cacao Chemistry made with wine from The Winery at Holy Cross Abbey.